dendense/himitsu/content/blog/20210228-variety-nogizaka-under-construction-episode-298/index.md

 Artist : Nogizaka46\
 Variety : Nogizaka Under Construction <br>
-Broadcast Date : 28 Febaruary 2021
+Broadcast Date : 28 February 2021

 **Don't spread the Google Drive link without permission, if you want to share.
 Just share the article link.
 Thank You!**